 - We will encourage communication and feedback among everyone in the process, and that includes you.
 You will not be left out of the process.

 Your books will be available for purchase where Ingram distributes, including Amazon.com, BarnesandNoble.com, and Indiebound.org.
 However, like major trade publishers, your books will also be available for ordering by brick-and-mortar stores, however, we cannot guarantee your work will be carried by them.
-Once we have our first publication list selected, we will be actively pursuing the school and library trade market and foreign rights markets.

 To start, we will publish any format that is readily producible by print-to-order (PTO) technology and is also served well by e-book formats.
 This includes print and digital fiction and non-fiction picture books, early readers, chapter books, middle grade novels, YA novels, poetry or short story anthologies, graphic novels, and activities and crafts.